app-icon

 Johan Cruyff (Image Credit: X/@JohanCruyff)

 The Dutch icon Johan Cruyff blessed the world with not only his ideas but his talents on the ball, which was a legend from before much of our time.
-However, his philosophy, skills, and ideology live on even today.
-The creator of the ‘Cruyff Turn’ and an ingenious creator of the ball, the Dutchman mesmerised audiences at home and around the world throughout his career.
-He was widely considered the best dribbler in the world of his era.
+However, his philosophy, skills, ideology and stellar dribbles live on even today.
+The creator of the ‘Cruyff Turn’ and an ingenious creative genius of the ball, the Dutchman mesmerised audiences at home and around the world throughout his career at Ajax and Barcelona.

-Not only was the Dutchman Johan Cruyff an outstanding player, but he furthered his legacy as well, and to date, is regarded as one of the best FC Barcelona coaches throughout the club’s illustrious history.
-Cruyff was not only one of the most gifted players who ever played for Ajax and Barcelona.
+Cruyff was not only one of the most gifted players who ever played the game.
 Subsequently, claiming the tag of the greatest Dutch players of all time.
+Not only was the Dutchman Johan Cruyff an outstanding player, but he furthered his legacy as well, and to date, is regarded as one of the best FC Barcelona coaches throughout the club’s illustrious history, who shaped the club's identity and game style.

 654378273Ajax, Barcelona3 European Cups, 1 La Liga, 8 League titles